install.packages("tidyverse")

 Install tidyverse

 Some packages are designed to work with several other packages as a system.
 The tidyverse package is a “meta-package” that installs and loads a coherent set of packages designed to help you import, manipulate, visualize, and interpret data.
-It also installs the haven package, which we will use to import some data.
 If you do not have a recent version of tidyverse already installed, you can install it with this code:

 Install easystats